Our History began in 1916...

 Woman's Club of Douglaston.

 The Woman’s Club of Douglaston (WCD) is proud of its distinguished heritage, diverse and dedicated membership and unwavering commitment to giving back.
-Over the years, members have provided thousands of volunteer hours and raised thousands of dollars for a broad range of charities and not-for-profit organizations throughout Douglaston and beyond.
+Over the years, members have provided volunteer hours and raised funds for a broad range of charities and not-for-profit organizations throughout Douglaston and beyond.

 Hard work, however, is not only what we are about.
 Numerous cultural, civic and social interests are nurtured here on a regular basis including cooking classes, volunteer projects, book clubs, bridge club, author luncheons, evening programs, fashion shows, day at the races, and garden club projects.